 - 1. Plagiarism: - a.
-Using the ideas or writings of another as one's own; - Appropriating passages or ideas from another and using them as one's own, as defined in the American Heritage Dictionary of the English Language, New College Edition published by Houghton-Mifflin, 1980. - c.
+Using the ideas or writings of one's own; - b.
+Appropriating passages or ideas from another and using them as one's own, as defined in the American Heritage Dictionary of the English Language, New College Edition published by Houghton-Mifflin, 1980. - c.
 Examples of plagiarism include, but are not limited to: - i.
-Using ideas, words or phrases, and/or wholesale scripts from another's work without proper acknowledgment.
+Using ideas, words or phrases, and/or wholesale scripts from another's work without proper acknowledgement. - ii.
+Submitting the same work in two courses without the written permission of each instructor. - d.
+Additional examples of plagiarism may be found in the textbooks for English Composition I and II. - 2.
+Cheating: - a.
+To deceive by trickery; - b.
+To mislead: - c.
+To practice fraud; and/or - d.
+To act dishonestly, as defined in the American Heritage Dictionary of the English Language, New College Edition published by Houghton-Mifflin, 1980. - e.
+Examples of cheating include, but are not limited to: - i.
+Collaborating without authorization.